wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 version_mgmt:
 ---

+**Comments:**

+1. I got confused at figure 4 because the x axis says "invocation time".
+I think a better term would be "wall clock time since experiment started", meanwhile "invocation time" sounds like the inverse of invocation frequency.

 This paper presents benchmarking results of serverless applications.
 The paper is motivated by the question of whether today's commercial hardware is still a good fit for serverless workloads, which demonstrate drastically different performance traits than traditional cloud applications.